 Audit trails and logs are important for the early detection of data breaches and the tracing of the user or users responsible.
 They also add more transparency to healthcare institutions, allowing the government to review logs and find possible fraud.

-There are clear requirements to the information that should be logged, for example, all log-ins, activity, users, access levels.
+There are clear requirements for the information that should be logged, for example, all log-ins, activity, users, and access levels.
 There is also an audit log retention requirement, which ensures you keep logs for at least 6 years.